surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.6.0-b.1 =
+= 4.6.0-rc.1 =

-(2018/06/27) Added a new "WPSSO REST API" add-on.
+(2018/06/27) Added a new WPSSO REST API Free add-on.
 Moved license information to a new "Licenses" settings page.
+Added new meta tags for simple WooCommerce products.
 Fix for Yoast SEO class property Yoast_Notification::$message.

 = 4.5.2 =